edward-martyr/github-praat-example/README.md

-# Github (actions) praat example
+# GitHub (Actions) praat example

 [![Run Praat](https://github.com/edward-martyr/github-praat-example/actions/workflows/run_praat.yml/badge.svg)](https://github.com/edward-martyr/github-praat-example/actions/workflows/run_praat.yml)

-## Why use GitHub actions?
+## Why use GitHub Actions?

-[GitHub actions](https://docs.github.com/en/actions) allows you to have a clean and stable environment to do phonetic analyses.
+[GitHub Actions](https://docs.github.com/en/actions) allows you to have a clean and stable environment to do phonetic analyses.
-In a larger project, you might be using `R`, `Python`, `ffmpeg`, etc., in your pipeline, and GitHub actions is great for managing versions, dependencies to obtain a stable result.
+In a larger project, you might be using `R`, `Python`, `ffmpeg`, etc., in your pipeline, and GitHub Actions is great for managing versions, dependencies to obtain a stable result.

 ## What the example does